• Skip to main content

 Ingredients needed to make Extra Fudgy Double Chocolate Cherry Brownies.

-Oil - Oil and butter are both sources of fat in this chocolate cherry brownie recipe.
+Oil - Oil and butter are both sources of fat in this Cherry Chocolate Brownies recipe.
 Oil contributes to the fudgy texture of the brownies while the butter provides a rich flavor (and also contributes to the fudgy texture).
 Be sure to use a neutral oil like a vegetable or canola oil.

-Cocoa Powder - Cocoa powder is one of the two chocolates (the other is chocolate chips!) in these gooey homemade double chocolate cherry brownies.
-This is the only ingredient that makes the brownie batter itself chocolate.
+Cocoa Powder - Unsweetened cocoa powder is one of the two chocolates in these homemade double chocolate brownies.
+This is the ingredient that makes the brownie batter rich and chocolatey.

-Sugar - The sugar serves multiple roles in these decadent cherry brownies.
-Cocoa powder is very chocolatey, but not at all sweet.
-In fact, it's quite bitter.
-The sugar offsets the bitterness of the cocoa powder making these brownies the perfect sweet treat.
-Sugar also helps give these chocolate cherry brownies those perfectly crackly tops we all love!
+Sugar - The sugar serves multiple roles in these decadent brownies.
+The sugar offsets the bitterness of the unsweetened cocoa powder making these brownies the best sweet treat.
+Sugar also helps give these Cherry Chocolate Brownies those perfectly crackly tops we all love!

-Maraschino Cherries - I love using maraschino cherries in these chocolate cherry brownies because they add a vibrant pop of red color as well as a burst of fruity flavor.
+Maraschino Cherries - I love using maraschino cherries in this easy yet decadent recipe because they add a vibrant pop of red color as well as a burst of fruity flavor which balances perfectly with the rich and fudgy brownie batter!

-Cherry Juice - The juice from the jar of maraschino cherries is added to this fruity brownie batter, but milk can be used instead if preferable.
+Cherry Juice - The juice from the jar of maraschino cherries is added to the brownie batter, but milk can be used instead if preferable.
 You'll still get that perfect chocolate cherry flavor from the addition of the fruit itself.

 Chocolate Chips - Any kind of chocolate chips will work great in these cherry brownies.
 I prefer semi-sweet chocolate chips or dark chocolate chips, but milk chocolate or even white chocolate chips will be delicious!
-Chocolate chunks or chopped chocolate can be used in place of chocolate chips in this decadent chocolate cherry brownie recipe.
+Chocolate chunks or chopped chocolate can be used in place of chocolate chips in these Cherry Chocolate Brownies.

-Maraschino Cherries - If preferred, fresh, frozen, or canned or tinned cherries can be used instead of maraschino cherries.
-Cherry pie filling cannot be substituted in this double chocolate brownie recipe.
+Maraschino Cherries - If preferred, fresh, frozen, or canned cherries can be used instead of maraschino cherries.
+Cherry pie filling cannot replace the maraschino cherries.

 How to Make this Recipe